devstar0718/bunzz_payment_splitter/README.md

 `totalEthReleased`

-Getter for the total ETH released on the contract, only by **owner**
+Getter for the total ETH released on the contract

     No Params